rjvim/rjvim.github.io/apps/web/app/(home)/blog/[[...slug]]/(components)/README.md

 To make more components overridable:

-1. Add the component to the registry with its default implementation
+1. Add the component to the ComponentRegistry type in component-registry.tsx
-2. Update imports in the files that use the component to import from the registry instead
+2. Add the component to the default registry
+3. Export the component from the registry